MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/b2b-extranet.md

 [!INCLUDE [Azure AD Premium P2 license](../../../includes/active-directory-p2-license.md)]

-Specialized clouds, such as Azure Germany, and Azure China 21Vianet, are not currently available for use.
+Specialized clouds, such as Azure Germany and Azure China 21Vianet, are not currently available for use.

 ## Video demonstration